 - 5.1 Teachers in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
 They keep records of all incidents that happen in the Incident File in their classroom.
 These are monitored on a regular basis and any bullying patterns that emerge are recorded in the anti-bullying log book. - 5.2 The anti-bullying log book is kept in the Head Teachers Office.
 We record all incidents of bullying that occur in or out of school.
 If any adult witnesses an act of bullying, they should record the event in the logbook. - 5.3 If, as teachers, we become aware of any bullying taking place between members of a class, we deal with the issue immediately.
 This will usually involve counselling and support for the victim and the child who has carried out the bullying, and informing the parents/carers of all children involved.
 We spend time talking to the child who has bullied: we explain why the action of the child was wrong, and we endeavour to help the child change their behaviour in future.
-If a child is repeatedly involved in bullying other children, we inform the headteacher and the special needs coordinator.
+If a child is repeatedly involved in bullying other children, we inform the headteacher and other Designated Safeguarding Leads (DSLs).
 We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example where these initial discussions have proven ineffective, the headteacher may contact external support agencies for advice and quidance. - 5.4 Teachers keep abreast of current developments through training and information updates, which include the use of the SEAL programme.
+In more extreme cases, for example where these initial discussions have proven ineffective, the headteacher may contact external support agencies for advice and guidance. - 5.4 Teachers keep abreast of current developments through training and information updates, which include the use of the Jigsaw programme.
 They attempt to support all children in their class and to establish a climate of trust and respect for all.
 By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.
 We also raise awareness of our anti-bullying philosophy through our annual Anti-Bullying Focus Week.
+Clapham Terrace has met the standard for UNICEF UK's Rights Respecting Schools Award at Silver: Rights Aware. - 5.5 Teachers inform the children about our school system, 'HIGH 5'.
+This approach uses the fingers on the hands as a check system for the children when they feel they are in a situation with other children with which they are uncomfortable.
+The teachers will always ask children if they have applied 'HIGH 5'.